buehler/mse-project-thesis-2/sections/03_state_of_the_art.md

 \newpage

-# State of the Authentication Mesh and the Deficiencies {#sec:state_of_the_art}
+# State of the Authentication Mesh {#sec:state_of_the_art}

 This section shows the deficiencies that this project tries to solve.
 Since this project enhances the concepts of the "Distributed Authentication Mesh", many elements are already defined in the past work.

 ## Common Language Format for Communication

 The "Distributed Authentication Mesh" defines an architecture that enables a dynamic conversion of user identities in a declarative way [@buehler:DistAuthMesh].
 The common language format however, is neither defined nor implemented yet.
-To enable the possibility of a production-grade software based on the concepts of the authentication mesh, this part must be specified.
+Past work did implement a Proof of Concept (PoC) to show the general idea, but did not prove the feasibility with the common langauge format.
+To enable the possibility of a production-grade software based on the concepts of the authentication mesh, the common language must be defined and specified.

 ![General communication flow of two services in the distributed authentication mesh](images/03_scope_common_language_format.png){#fig:03_scope_common_language_format short-caption="Authentication Mesh Communication Flow"}